jshaughnessy24/project_cs128h/RUN.md

 <img width="245" alt="image" src="https://github.com/user-attachments/assets/326a9937-4523-4b6a-a7dd-e0d05baa9412">

 To add or remove friends, follow the on-screen prompts; the input formatting is similar to direct messaging.
+Some sample friends you could add are test@yahoo.com and test2@yahoo.com.
 #### Direct Messaging
 After arriving at the Friends List page, to direct message a friend, enter "direct-message [email]".